oscarheimdahl/rickandmorty/README.md

 - **Hash routing** is being used to keep the application singlepage and not trigger a reroute.
 While still maintaining state in the URL, for easy sharing or persistance on refresh.
 - **Component based** the application is being split into components, with rerendering with different state being done by removing the component completely and rerendering it with new state.
+- **Vite** is used to bundle the application, enables use of modern features and better browser support.
+Aswell as enabled typescript.

 ### Misc